DaihSeven/DaihSeven/README.md

-# Hi, I'm DaihSeven 👋
+# Hi, I'm Daiane Barbosa 👋

 Welcome to my GitHub profile!
 I'm a passionate developer who loves to create, learn, and share knowledge with the community.
 Here's a little bit more about me: